 8. Shop at an Outdoor Christmas Market

 Find the perfect gift for everyone on your list at one of New York’s European-inspired holiday markets.
-Two of the best are located at Columbus Circle and Union Square, both selling artisan goods and an assortment of sweet and savory treats.
+One of the best is located at Union Square, selling artisan goods and an assortment of sweet and savory treats.
 Kids will enjoy browsing stalls overflowing with wooden toys, puzzles, one-of-a-kind ornaments, and hand-knit dolls.

 PACK YOUR PASSPORT: 10 European Christmas Markets Where You Can Celebrate the Season